4.4 Remixing CC-Licensed Work

-Introductory note: The distinction between adaptations and collections is one of the trickiest concepts in copyright law.
-While there are many situations in which the differences are clear, there are also several ambiguous scenarios.
-The distinction between adaptations and remixes varies by jurisdiction and, even within a given jurisdiction, a judge’s determination between the two can be subjective, since there are few definitive rules on which to rely.
+Introductory note: In many situations, such as reuse of a photo in a slide presentation, it is obvious that no adaptation has been created.
+However, the determination can be more difficult when bringing together multiple works into one larger work.
+This distinction between adaptations and collections is one of the trickiest concepts in copyright law.
+It also varies by jurisdiction and, even within a given jurisdiction, a judge’s determination between the two can be subjective, since there are few definitive rules on which to rely.

-In contrast to an adaptation or remix, a collection involves the assembly of separate and independent creative works into a collective whole.
+In contrast to an adaptation or remix of others’ work, a collection involves the assembly of separate and independent creative works into a collective whole.
 A collection is not an adaptation.
 One community member likened the difference between adaptations and collections to smoothies and TV dinners, respectively.

 In a “smoothie” or adaptation / remix, you often cannot tell where one open work ends and another one begins.
 While this flexibility is useful for the new creator, it is still important to provide attribution to the individual parts that went into making the adaptation.

 One example of an adaptation would be an open textbook chapter that weaves together multiple open educational resources in such a way that the reader can’t tell which resource was used on which page.
 That said, the endnotes of the book chapter should still provide attribution to all of the sources that were remixed in the chapter.

 2. Like a TV dinner, a collection compiles different works together while keeping them organized as distinct separate objects.
 An example of a collection would be a book that compiles openly-licensed essays from different sources.